A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Numerical experiments

 As for the choice of the polynomial degrees per level, recalling~\eqref{eq_pol_degs_j}, any non-decreasing sequence is authorized, allowing in particular for the lowest degree $p=0$ in the coarse solve, which was tested variedly in~\cite{Mir_Pap_Voh_19}.
 Here, we rather opt for the same polynomial degree $p$ on every level, including the coarsest one, i.e., $p_j = p$ for $0 \le j \le J$.
 The different mesh settings and numbers of unknowns are summarized in Table~\ref{Tab_summary_data}.

 In the smooth and well wavefront test cases, using the highest polynomial degree and highest number of mesh refinements leads to saddle-point algebraic systems from~\eqref{mfe} with $\sim 2 {\cdot} 10^6$ degrees of freedom.
 In the checkerboard test case, due to the point singularity, meshes are aggressively refined towards the origin.
 In this case, a number of $J=28$ refinements yields a finest mesh of overall \num{4153} triangles, but the ratio of the largest to smallest triangle is of order $10^{10}$.
-After this point, numerical computations on further refined meshes start to become numerically unstable in double precision without any specific care.
+After this point, numerical computations on further refined meshes start to become numerically unstable in double precision if no specific treatment is considered.